 Sending to Signicat Archive

-It is possible to specify in the signature request that the result of the signing order should be sent to Signicat Archive using “send-result-to-archive”, as described in the reference documentation: DocumentService v3 – API
+It is possible to specify in the signature request that the result of the signing order (the signed document) should be sent to Signicat Archive using “send-result-to-archive”, as described in the reference documentation: DocumentService v3 – API.

-An example of how to specify that originals and signings results should be archived in Signicat Archive can be found in the following guide: Use store originals and signed documents in Signicat Archive
+An example of how to specify that originals and signature results should be archived in Signicat Archive can be found in the following guide: Use store originals and signed documents in Signicat Archive.

 Downloading the signed document

-Signed documents often contain sensitive information and it is therefore recommended that distribution of such document is made in a secure fashion.
-One way that this can be achieved is by making a request in DocumentService v3 where the PAdES document provided has the DocumentActionType of VIEW and where the end user is authenticated before he is allowed to view and download the PAdES document.
+Signed documents often contain sensitive information.
+It is therefore recommended that distribution of such documents is done in a secure fashion.
+One way that this can be achieved is by making a request in DocumentService v3 where the PAdES document provided has the DocumentActionType of VIEW and where the end-user is authenticated before they are allowed to view and download the PAdES document.